steinerML/Day-19-coding-Python/README.md

 # Day-19-coding-Python
-Small program that checks on a given input, if the first character is a vowel in lowercase letters.
-See below for uppercase version.
+Small program that checks on a given input, if the first character is a vowel in uppercase or lowercase letters.